robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

   Robot Framework converts arguments automatically.
 - Automatic conversion is also done based on `keyword default values`__.
 - Libraries can register `custom argument converters`_.
-- Arguments to `Java keywords`__ are converted based on argument type information.

 Automatic argument conversion based on function annotations, types specified using the `@keyword` decorator, and argument default values are all new